filecoin-station/fil-deal-ingester/README.md

    This will take several minutes to complete.

-The output is NOT committed to git, you can find it in `./generated/ldn-deals.ndjson`
+The output is NOT committed to git; you can find it in `./generated/ldn-deals.ndjson`

 ### Build retrieval tasks